ids-s1-21/website/content/assessments/project.en.md

 ### Late work policy

 - There is no late submission / make up for the presentation.
 You must be in class on the day of the presentation to get credit for it *or* pre-record and submit your presentation by 9am in the morning of the presentations.
+(In case of illness, requirement to self-isolate or similar, special circumstances can be applied for from the university: see the <a id="Policies">Policies" page</a>.

 - The late work policy for the write-up is 5% of the maximum obtainable mark per calendar day up to seven calendar days after the deadline.
-If you intend to submit work late for the project, you must notify the course organizer before the original deadline as well as as soon as the completed work is submitted on GitHub.
+If you intend to submit work late for the project, you must notify the course organizer before the original deadline, and also as soon as the completed work is submitted on GitHub.